DylanKojiCheslin/adamant-octo-kidney/README.md

 It can be found at https://github.com/matteodem/meteor-easy-search

 This Example app will aim to split all functionality into easy to copy and use bite sized Examples.
-I will aim to have a unique name for every thing, with the exception of the indexs having the same name as the collections they search.
+I will aim to have a unique name for every thing, includeing search indexs.
+Each example will have its own collection and folder in the client.

 This readme will cover the following: